The “V” Word

 Surveys have repeatedly found that those who reduce their meat consumption are much more likely to go vegetarian, and that those who go vegetarian are much more likely to go vegan.
 This is consistent with hundreds of studies from the field of social psychology that have found people are much more likely to be persuaded to make a moderate change than to make a major change, and that once people make the moderate change they become more open to the larger change.

 So encouraging people to eat less meat, or go vegetarian, doesn’t dissuade them from going vegan.
 Quite the opposite; it makes people more likely to eventually go vegan.

 While the above is not an exhaustive list, it does give a sense of the research we can look to in trying to make the best decisions about pro-veg messaging.
 It’s because of these sorts of data points that MFA sometimes uses language such as “vegetarian” or “cut out or cut back on meat” in our outreach materials, social media posts, and websites.

 We still use the term “vegan” often, and we would love it if we could always use it.
 It would certainly make our lives easier.
 But it would not be in the best interest of animals.

 We owe it to animals to adopt the strategies and tactics that inspire the most dietary change and spare the greatest number of animals—even if it sometimes feels icky to say “cut back on meat” or “try vegetarian” instead of “go vegan.”
-If we want to succeed, we have to meet people where they are, always urging them to move further in the right direction, and tailoring each message to each audience based on the best available data.
+If we want to succeed, we have to meet people where they are, always urging them to move further in the right direction, and tailor each message to each audience based on the best available data.